UoMCS/softeng/17-dealing.md

 - **Screencast** which demonstrates your team's work.
 This is to be submitted via _Blackboard_.

 ## ILOs Assessed
+The following ILOs, [taken from the course unit description](https://studentnet.cs.manchester.ac.uk/syllabus/?code=COMP23311), are assessed in this coursework:
 - make use of industry standard tools for version management, issue tracking, automated build, unit testing, code quality management, code review and continuous integration.
 - write unit tests to reveal a bug or describe a new feature to be added to a system, using a test-first coding approach.
 - explain the value of code reviews, and to write constructive and helpful reviews of code written by others.